 - private/independent schools

 Call 0345 2000 109 for a list of local childcare providers.

-Three and four year olds born between dates shown (inclusive) will be eligible the term following their 3rd birthday:
+Three year olds born between dates shown (inclusive) will be eligible the term following their 3rd birthday:

 1st April to 31st August.